Applications of Big Data Analytics

 Smart Phones

-Perhaps more impressive, people now carry facial recognition technology in their pockets.
-Users of I-Phone and Android smartphones have applications at their fingertips that use facial recognition technology for various tasks.
-For example, Android users with the Remember app can snap a photo of someone, and then bring up stored information about that person based on their image when their own memory lets them down a potential boon for salespeople.
+People now carry facial recognition technology in their pockets.
+Users of I-Phone and Android smartphones have applications that use facial recognition technology for various tasks, such as the Remember app for Android users.

 Telecom

-Real-time predictive analytics can help leverage the data that resides in their multitude of systems, make it immediately accessible, and help correlate that data to generate insight that can help them drive their business forward.
+Big data plays a significant role in telecom.
+Operators need to deliver new, compelling, revenue-generating services without overloading their networks.
+Real-time predictive analytics can help leverage the data that resides in their systems, making it immediately accessible and generating insights to drive their business forward.

 Healthcare